dedotdev/dedot/README.md

 ### Execute JSON-RPC Methods

 RPCs can be executed via `api.rpc` entry point.
-After creating a `Dedot` instance with a `ChainApi` interface of the network you want to interact with, all RPC methods of the network will be exposed in the autocompletion/suggestion with format: `api.rpc.method_name(param1, param2, ...)`.
+After creating a `DedotClient` instance with a `ChainApi` interface of the network you want to interact with, all RPC methods of the network will be exposed in the autocompletion/suggestion with format: `api.rpc.method_name(param1, param2, ...)`.
 E.g: you can find all supported RPC methods for Polkadot network [here](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/json-rpc.d.ts), similarly for other networks as well.

 Examples: